Originally published Oct. 15, 2018. Updated June 13, 2019, and June 20, 2022.

 At around 35 minutes into the movie, jury selection in the criminal trial of Joseph Spell begins.
 My first impression was that the scenes had been written and staged for dramatic effect because jury selection usually happens much differently than was being portrayed.
 Such unrealistic staging for dramatic effect is not uncommon — hence this category of articles.

 Thankfully, though, I’ve been wrong about enough things in my life that I knew I should check it out before writing this post.
 As luck would have it, the portrayal of jury selection in the movie was accurate as to Connecticut state courts.

 Of course, jury selection is the questioning (“voir dire”) of members of the jury pool (“venire”) to uncover biases that could affect potential jurors’ abilities to reach a verdict impartially.
-The questioning is carried out by the judge or the attorneys, or a combination of them.
+The questioning is carried out by the judge or the parties (or their attorneys), or a combination of them.

 A for-cause challenge is used to de-select a venire member for a stated reason that could affect impartiality and ultimately lead to an unjust verdict.
 The person may have been a victim of an offense similar to the one the defendant is accused of committing, and therefore may have difficulty reaching a decision free from the influence of that experience.
 Or perhaps the person expressed prejudgment such as, “Police don’t arrest innocent people.”
 There usually is no limit to the number of for-cause challenges a party may use.

 A peremptory challenge, on the other hand, is an objection to a venire member without the requirement of giving a reason.
 The number of these challenges is limited by law, typically to three per side or party.
 Although peremptory challenges technically are challenges for no reason, they can’t be used to eliminate potential jurors for improper reasons such as their race or gender.